 This new miracle ingredient is getting a lot of buzz, but what about the actual squalane benefits for skin?
 Squalane is one of the latest "it" ingredients in anti-aging skincare, touted as nourishing, hydrating, and renewing.
 It also packs an antioxidant punch.
 Keep reading to learn why it deserves a spot on your skincare lineup.

 Make no mistake, though - just because you can’t see it, smell it, or feel a greasy texture doesn’t mean squalane doesn’t pack a powerful moisturizing punch!
-Squalane is used in skin care products, cosmetics, bath oils, facial cleansers, moisturizers, and even more products promising “anti-aging.”
+Squalane is used in skin care products, cosmetics, bath oils, facial cleansers, moisturizers, and even more products promising “anti-aging” benefits.

-Because it’s so light and leaves no oily film, squalane can be used as a hair conditioner.
-It softens, smoothes, and coats the hair cuticle, making it softer, shinier, and healthier.
+Because it’s so light and leaves no oily film, squalane can be used as a hair conditioner, too.
+It softens, smoothes, and coats the hair cuticle, making hair softer, shinier, and healthier.

 Before we get to the benefits of squalane for skin, let’s back up and answer this commonly asked question first: are squalane and squalene the same thing?
 That answer is a definite NO.